ngaeghy/EL-DiaMo/README.md

 ***\*Only tested with Python 3.10, ELAN 6.8, on MacOS 14.6\****

 ## Acknowledgements
-Part of the code is built on top of the work by Sam Michel.
+Part of the code is built on top of the work by Sam Michels.
 The code also draws inspiration from the many ELAN recognizers written by Christopher Cox.
-Additionally, thanks to Prof Gina-Anne Levow for the directions and advices to the task.
+Additionally, thanks to Prof Gina-Anne Levow for the directions and advices on the task.

 ## Contact
 Ghau Yan Ngae - ngaeghy [at] uw [dot] edu